why is love island so good?

 Obviously, no one goes into the show looking for real love, they go in aiming for the big £50,000 win, and the timeless prize of fame.
-And we’re not watching it to watch them fall in love, we’re watching it because -- well, put any living organism under a microscope and you can’t help but be entranced by its behavior, it’s human nature to watch human nature: it’s a simulacrum of the basis of all life, shagging.
+And we’re not watching it to watch them fall in love, we’re watching it because -- well, put any living organism under a microscope and you can’t help but be entranced by its behaviour, it’s human nature to watch human nature: it’s a simulacrum of the basis of all life, shagging.
 Yet, along the way, a lot of feelings happen.
 Within the rigid confines and rules of Love Island, traditional gender roles get flipped: boys turn bitchy and cry, the girls are able, if only for a little bit, to exert their sexual power over everyone.
 Women can become friends as well as competitors, 2017’s Chris was the ditziest himbo alive, and Marcel was a darling to women he didn’t even want to sleep with.
-Sure, this is nothing compared to one night at any queer disco, watching art school graduates and creatives contorting gender and sexuality in ever-new ways.
-But, contrast it instead with ITV’s other landmark reality show, TOWIE, which sees men speak so abusively to their girlfriends that Woman’s Aid has given an official statement decrying this normalization of toxic masculinity, and it’s something.
+Sure, this is nothing compared to one night at Dalston Superstore, watching art school graduates and creatives contorting gender and sexuality in ever-new ways.
+But, contrast it instead with ITV’s other landmark reality show, TOWIE, which sees men speak so abusively to their girlfriends that Woman’s Aid has given an official statement decrying this normalisation of toxic masculinity, and it’s something.
 Love Island’s influence is far bigger too, now it’s overtaken TOWIE in the ratings stakes, and the Islanders seem to know that.

 To date there’s only been one same-sex hook up, in 2016, when Sophie Gradon and Katie Salmon paired up.
 However, the rules of the show won out, and they were ordered into hetero couplings.
 And besides, Sophie eventually went on to confess to doing the entire thing for attention, tweeting: “After Tom [her longest pairing on the show] left I played the game.
 Nothing about me and Katie was genuine at all, thought she was a cool girl -- but that's it.
 Katie knew I was playing the game to win for me and Tom.”

 First, it’s never been done before.
-There have been queer people on British reality TV for decades (Brian Dowling, in Big Brother 2, who was notable for becoming the UK’s first out gay kids’ TV presenter as a result of his stint in the show), but we have never, however, seen a queer relationship unfold on mainstream reality TV.
-There’s always rumors of course -- like Danyl Johnson and Lloyd Daniels on The X Factor 2009, and Shabby and Caoimhe engaged in a tumultuous flirt throughout their time in Big Brother 10, but in both situations, the main hurdle to love seemed the very show that put them together in the first place.
-Shabby complained the cameras were affecting her mental health, and, well, the theory -- unproven -- goes that, at 16-17, Lloyd was far too young to be sexualized in a gay way with 26-year-old Danyl (this was a whole nine years before Call Me By Your Name won an Oscar).
+We’ve had queer people on British reality TV for decades (Brian Dowling, in Big Brother 2, who was notable for becoming the UK’s first out gay kids’ TV presenter as a result of his stint in the show), but we have never, however, seen a queer relationship unfold on mainstream reality TV.
+There’s always rumours of course -- like Danyl Johnson and Lloyd Daniels on The X Factor 2009, and Shabby and Caoimhe engaged in a tumultuous flirt throughout their time in Big Brother 10, but in both situations, the main hurdle to love seemed the very show that put them together in the first place.
+Shabby complained the cameras were affecting her mental health, and, well, the theory -- unproven -- goes that, at 16-17, Lloyd was far too young to be sexualised in a gay way with 26-year-old Danyl (this was a whole nine years before Call Me By Your Name won an Oscar).
 Though Queer Eye and RuPaul’s Drag Race are both well-watched reality shows putting gay men front and centre, it’s a case in point that reality TV is all over certain queer people’s culture, just not their love, lust and sex.

 Would queer Islanders and their fans feel comfortable with them being similarly defined as box-ticking stereotypes?
-And will straight viewers even recognize the stereotypes of butches, power bottoms, hard femmes and high-femme queer queens?
+And will straight viewers even recognise the stereotypes of butches, power bottoms, hard femmes and high-femme queer queens?

-The show relies on British stereotypes which help set the identically beautiful people apart and make the story vaguely recognizable: Eyal’s the pretentious posh one, Jack’s the cheeky big lad, Wes is a northern sweetheart, Alex is the hard-done-by nerd, Niall is the nervous chatterer and Adam is the ravishing seducer.
+The show relies on stereotypes which help set the identically beautiful people apart and make the story vaguely recognisable: Eyal’s the pretentious posh one, Jack’s the cheeky big lad, Wes is a northern sweetheart, Alex is the hard-done-by nerd, Niall is the nervous chatterer and Adam is the ravishing seducer.
 Would queer Islanders and their fans feel comfortable with them being similarly defined as box-ticking stereotypes?
-And will straight viewers even recognize the stereotypes of butches, power bottoms, hard femmes and high-femme queer queens?
+And will straight viewers even recognise the stereotypes of butches, power bottoms, hard femmes and high-femme queer queens?